infracost/docs/docs/infracost_cloud/sso.md

     </pre>
   </details>
 4. Once we receive your email, we will email you to schedule a quick screenshare call to enable the SAML groups.
 On the call, we will verify that users are automatically provisioned correctly.

+  On the call, if you choose to enable the "Enforce SSO login" option, Org Owners can still delete users from Infracost Cloud to cleanup old users from the Org Settings > Members page.
+However, if those users login again, their users will be auto-provisioned again.
 5. After enabling SAML, you can send us a custom support URL.
 This URL will be shown to users who sign in with SSO but aren’t part of your SAML user groups.
 It helps guide these users on how to follow your company’s process to join the correct SAML group and access Infracost Cloud.